ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 The Ferrocene test suite is executed on the target prior to release.

 Quality managed targets have a two year support window from their release date.
-Quality managed targets  may be removed if the target vendor no longer supports the target.
+Quality managed targets may be removed from future release after a deprecation period of 1 year after announcement or when circumstances outside our control require removal, for example when the target vendor no longer supports the target.

 Quality managed targets are not qualified, but can usually be qualified on request.